 One of the simplest and perhaps most meaningful ways for individuals to take part in #LeapOfKindnessDay is to invite them to send a thank you note or card to someone that means a lot to them.

-In 2016, we printed and distributed Leap of Kindness Day cards to the nearly 1,000 attendees at our Chamber's Annual Dinner as a means of inspiring them to participate.
+As we did in 2016, we again printed and distributed Leap of Kindness Day cards to the nearly 1,000 attendees at our Chamber's Annual Dinner as a means of inspiring them to participate.

 The cards have the Leap of Kindness Day logo on the front.
 They are blank inside.
 On the back, we included our Chamber's logo, the hashtag #LeapOfKindnessDay and the words: "Created and shared with you by the Board of Directors and staff of the Saratoga County Chamber of Commerce.

 Please take this idea and run with it!

 Leap of Kindness Day motivates people to donate food, clothing, money, etc. to area nonprofits